bofie/cs168_student/projects/proj1_chat/spec.md

     (new_socket, address) = server_socket.accept()

-This call blocks until a client connects (using a `connect()` call, as in the example above), and then returns newly created `new_socket` can be used to send and receive data to and from the client.
+This call blocks until a client connects (using a `connect()` call, as in the example above), and then returns a newly created socket, `new_socket`, that can be used to send and receive data to and from the client.
 For example, the call

     message = new_socket.recv(1024)

 will block until there is data to receive from the client, and will return up to 1024 bytes of data.
-The newly created `new_socket` will use a different port than the original server port.

 You'll need to do some reading to understand how all of these API calls work.  __In particular, be careful when using `send` and `recv`! `send`, for example, will not necessarily send all of the data passed into it.__  The [Python Socket Programming HOWTO](https://docs.python.org/2/howto/sockets.html) will likely be a useful resource.